Cloud Software Businesses for Sale

 AI-Driven Custom Software Developer

-Delivers custom software development and ai-powered solutions, including enterprise systems, mobile apps, iot, automation, and managed it services for mid-sized to large organizations on long-term recurring contracts
+Specializes in custom software development and ai-powered solutions, delivering end-to-end engineering services including enterprise systems, mobile apps, iot, automation, and it strategy as a microsoft partner, with approximately 90% recurring revenue from long-tenure mid-sized to large enterprise clients

 Price$17M